 - An area or spot in the center of the field of vision where the individual cannot see;

 One of the most common methods of testing for potential maculopathy or the progression of maculopathy is the Amsler Test.

 The Amsler test is designed to identify metamorphopsia, which is the most common symptom of maculopathy and is defined by the distortion or deformation of straight lines.
 If the patient sees distorted, curved, or broken lines, this is an indication of maculopathy.

 Over 700 Elmiron lawsuits were filed that allege Janssen Pharmaceuticals failed to warn doctors or patients that serious pigmentary maculopathy can develop from long-term Elmiron use.

 The Elmiron label did not include any language describing pigmentary maculopathy or any type of maculopathy as a potential complication from Elmiron use.

 Under pressure from the growing number of Elmiron lawsuits, on June 16, 2020, the FDA approved Janssen’s request to change the Elmiron warnings on the label to include the risk of retinal pigmentary “changes.”

-If you or a family member took Elmiron and suffered vision problems, you can contact the class action lawyers at Doyle APC for a free consultation.
+If you or a family member took Elmiron and suffered vision problems, you can contact the class action attorneys at Doyle APC for a free consultation.